ga

 Is There a Black Card in Hurling?

 Yes, and it’s back.
-The black card is back in effect for hurling, and it is active for Gaelic football.
+The black card is back in effect for hurling and for Gaelic football.
 Hurling’s black card had slightly different rules than the one we see in football.
 They awarded it for cynical pulls and trips, plus if anyone used the hurley carelessly.
 Where the rule fell apart was with the subjective calls made by the referees.
 They had to judge the strength of an opportunity and decide whether the foul was black card worthy.
 Plus, they had to consider the proximity to the sideline.
 Was the chance close enough to be a goal?

 Black Card GAA and Soccer Blue Card